galeone/galeone.github.io/_posts/2022-12-18-advent-of-code-tensorflow-day-5.md

 move 1 from 1 to 2
 ```

-Part 1, that wants us to move the crates one at the time, ends up with this final configuration
+Part 1, which wants us to move the crates one at a time, ends up with this final configuration

 <pre>
         [<b>Z</b>]